jokineno/Co2-study-in-R/README.md

 # Data-Science project of Global Warming
-- The task was to do modelling and predictions based on global warming data.
+- The main objective was to do modelling, predictions and visualizations based on global warming data.

 # Brief (in Finnish)